-The publisher of a solution is the person or company who has a profile and one or more listings for the solution on AppExchange.
+The solution publisher is the person or company who has a profile and one or more listings for the solution on AppExchange.
 Publisher listings contain a link to a solution they uploaded to AppExchange or to a third-party website.
 Publishers also set default license settings.
-As a publisher, review the following chapters:
+We recommend that publishers review these chapters:

-- Publish Your Solution on AppExchange on page 119 - Provide a Free Trial of Your Solution on page 364 - Support Your AppExchange Customers on page 381
+- Publish Your Solution on AppExchange on page 123 - Provide a Free Trial of Your AppExchange Solution on page 364